-Wetlands in a Dry Land: More-than-human Histories of Australia’s Murray-Darling Basin will be published by University of Washington Press in the Weyerhaeuser Environmental Books series in 2021.
+Wetlands in a Dry Land: More-than-human Histories of Australia’s Murray-Darling Basin was published by University of Washington Press in the Weyerhaeuser Environmental Books series in July 2021.

 From the blurb: